Extraordinary Faith, Everyday Obedience

 From fear to confidence in His promises.

-From wherever you are right now, to somewhere you can't yet see.
+From wherever you are right now, to somewhere you cannot yet see.

 No one can predict exactly how God will shape a heart during a BSF year.
-That's the gift of joining the study–week after week, question after question, passage after passage, God is moving.
+That is the gift of joining the study: week after week, question after question, passage after passage, God is moving.
 When we open His Word, He is always at work.

 Paul reminds us in Romans 15:4: “Everything that was written in the past was written to teach us, so that through the endurance taught in the Scriptures and the encouragement they provide we might have hope.”

 God transformed us through Exile & Return.
-Now let's step into Romans expectant, open, and ready for all God will do next.
+Now let us step into Romans expectant, open, and ready for all God will do next.